guillain/dutyAlert/doc/install.md

 Default apache configuration are provided for http and https web access.
 This can work in parallel of manual execution for dev in parallel of prod (can be usefulll... ;).

+If you use one dedicated alias on your web server for this specific web app, follow the explanation below (virtual host creation with default config file).
+Else put the WSGI content of the default file in your virtual host definiton

 * For unsecure http (80)
 ```bash